pipelinelabo/datalaiq-wiki/ingesters/collectd.md

 #### Source-Override

-The Source-Override directive is used to override the source value applied to entries when they are sent to Gravwell.
+The Source-Override directive is used to override the source value applied to entries when they are sent to DatalaiQ.
 By default the ingester applies the Source of the ingester, but it may be desirable to apply a specific source value to a Collector block in order to apply segmentation or filtering at search time.
 A Source-Override is any valid IPv4 or IPv6 address.

 #### Example Source-Override
 ```